Jamie Campbell (sportscaster): Early career

 At age 20, Campbell got a job as librarian and runner for the Hockey Night in Canada archives where he worked with Don Cherry and Ron MacLean.
 In 1993 Campbell worked as a sportscaster for the Canadian Broadcasting Corporation in Edmonton, Alberta.
 From 1997–1998, he worked with CJOH-TV in Ottawa, Ontario.

 In 1998, Campbell was offered a job as an anchor with new cable network CTV Sportsnet (now Rogers Sportsnet) with whom he has remained ever since.
 He and Daren Millard hosted the station's first show, Sportscentral (later called Sportsnet Connected, now known as Sportsnet Central).
 As well as anchoring Sportsnet's news shows Campbell reported from a variety of events such as the Super Bowl and the Olympics.
 He gained play-by-play experience covering Canadian Football League and Arena Football League games.
 He also served as the station's in-studio host for Blue Jays broadcasts and Major League Baseball playoffs.

 Toronto Blue Jays

 Campbell's first game providing play-by-play coverage for the Blue Jays was on April 8, 2002, covering for Rob Faulds after the death of his father forced him to miss a game.
 In 2005, he took over as the play-by-play voice of the Blue Jays for Sportsnet, replacing Faulds after the death of color commentator John Cerutti.
 In December 2009, Campbell was replaced by former Blue Jays commentator Buck Martinez.
-In 2010, Campbell became host of the newly-created pre-game show Blue Jays Central alongside former Blue Jay catcher Gregg Zaun.
+In 2010, Campbell became the moderator of the newly created pre-game show Blue Jays Central alongside former Blue Jay catcher Gregg Zaun.
 He now hosts the show with Joe Siddall due to Zaun's termination by Sportsnet in 2017.

 His signature home run call was "You can kiss that one goodbye!", which was previously used by former broadcaster Fergie Olver while he was calling Blue Jay games during the 1980s.